tyrumus/dotfiles-old/README.md

 # LegoStax's Dotfiles

-This v2.0 branch will be developed later in 2018.
+This v2.0 branch will be developed later in December 2018 (got pushed back due to school).
 I have a lot of projects that have deadlines right now.
 Plus, I need to get lots of ideas to make an entirely new experience that integrates better, provides more relevant information, etc.

 In the meantime, check out the planned features below, or [head back to the master stable branch](https://github.com/legostax/dotfiles)